aeternity/protocol/generalized_accounts/README.md

 If the `ga_contract` field is not empty, then the `ga_auth_fun` field MUST NOT be empty.

-If `ga_contract` is not empty, then authorisation MUST be done by calling the `ga_auth_fun` of the contract located at `ga_contract`.
+If `ga_contract` is not empty, then authorization MUST be done by calling the `ga_auth_fun` of the contract located at `ga_contract`.
 The data provided to the `ga_auth_fun` is supplied via a [`meta_tx`](#meta_tx).
-The `ga_auth_fun` MUST return `true` for the authorisation to succeed.
+The `ga_auth_fun` MUST return `true` for the authorization to succeed.

 The `nonce` field is irrelevant if the account is a GA.